wallacegsouza/templates/README.md

 # Java Lazybones Templates

-## Section 1: Downloading and installing tools
+## Downloading and installing tools on your machine

-### 1.1 Download, install and configure Git
+### 1 Download, install and configure Git

 To download and install Git, open the terminal and execute the commands bellow: